department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/va-health-care-and-other-insurance.md

 <span id="va-vs-medicare-coverage">

-#### If I'm signed up for VA health care, and I also have Medicare, what’s covered by each?
+#### If I’m signed up for VA health care, and I also have Medicare, what’s covered by each?

 You’ll need to choose which benefits to use each time you receive care.